Need reel editing or shooting services?

 - It must be easy to see and hear you – Don't bother using footage that is too dark or has terrible sound quality if it can't be fixed during the editing process.

-- Don’t start with an on-camera introduction – Your reel should go straight into the action.
+- Don’t start with an on-camera introduction or slate – Your reel should go straight into the action.
 Casting directors don't want to see you saying, "Hi, my name is BLANK and here's my reel."

-Lead with your most impressive credits – Most casting directors will only watch the first 30 seconds of your reel, so don't save the best for last.
+- Lead with your most impressive credits – Most casting directors will only watch the first 30 seconds of your reel, so don't save the best for last.
 However, your first clip should ALWAYS show your acting ability, even if it's not your biggest and most impressive credit.
 Putting your single most impressive credit first at the expense of a better clip that shows your performance can make you appear desperate.

 - Include text at the bottom of each clips naming the show or film – This primarily applies to anything noteworthy.
 If it was just a student film or unprofessional project, you don't need to include the title.